WelFedTed/Technician/Docs/manual.md

 ## Backup

 - **Restart Windows**\
-  - _Force Restart Windows now to provide a clean environment for proceeding_\
+  Force Restart Windows (`shutdown -r -f -t 00`) now to provide a clean environment befor proceeding
-  - `shutdown -r -f -t 00`
 - [<font style="color:ORANGE">OPTIONAL</font>] Create a new System Restore point
 - **Disable Antivirus**\
   - _Some of our extraction tools prompt false positives in the majority of security software_